opsgenie/terraform-provider-opsgenie/website/docs/r/alert_policy.html.markdown

 * `message` - (Required) Message of the alerts

-*`continue` - (Optional) It will trigger other modify policies if set to true.
+*`continue_policy` - (Optional) It will trigger other modify policies if set to true.
 Default value is false

 * `alias` - (Optional) Alias of the alert.
 You can use {{alias}} to refer to the original alias.
 Default value is {{alias}}